Apple: Storage

 Commercially, apples can be stored for months in controlled atmosphere chambers.
 Apples are commonly stored in chambers with lowered concentrations of oxygen to reduce respiration and slow softening and other changes if the fruit is already fully ripe.
 The gas ethylene is used by plants as a hormone which promotes ripening, decreasing the time an apple can be stored.
 For storage longer than about six months the apples are picked earlier, before full ripeness, when ethylene production by the fruit is low.
 However, in many varieties this increases their sensitivity to carbon dioxide, which also must be controlled.

-For home storage, most culitvars of apple can be stored for three weeks in a pantry and four to six weeks from the date of purchase in a refrigerator that maintains 4 to 0 C. Some varieties of apples (e.g. 'Granny Smith' and 'Fuji') have more than three times the storage life of others.
+For home storage, most cultivars of apple can be stored for three weeks in a pantry and four to six weeks from the date of purchase in a refrigerator that maintains 4 to 0 C. Some varieties of apples (e.g. 'Granny Smith' and 'Fuji') have more than three times the storage life of others.

 Non-organic apples may be sprayed with a substance 1-methylcyclopropene blocking the apples' ethylene receptors, temporarily preventing them from ripening.